exercism/docs/building/tracks/syllabus/README.md

 The end goal of a syllabus is to lead students to be comfortable reading and writing idiomatic code in the target language.

 Each individual Concept Exercise is very tightly focused.
-It is a very small step that moves the student towards understanding something about the language.
+It is a small and highly-targeted step that moves the student towards understanding something about the language.
 It builds only on concepts that have been introduced previously.

 By solving the exercise, the student begins the process of becoming familiar with the concept.